-If you’re not familiar with the terms type and antitype, Edmund Clowney explains them as anticipations of God’s final salvation in Christ in his discussion of Peter’s reference to Noah in 1 Peter 3 (emphasis added):
+If you’re unfamiliar with the terms type and antitype, Edmund Clowney explains them as anticipations of God’s final salvation in Christ in his discussion of Peter’s reference to Noah in 1 Peter 3 (emphasis added):

 “Peter continues to relate the time of Noah to that of the church by appealing to typology.
 The inspired authors of the New Testament find in the Old Testament history not merely instances of God’s saving power, but also anticipations of his final salvation in Christ.
 By providing the ark, God saved Noah and his family from the judgment of the flood.
 That deliverance, however, did not in itself give eternal life to the eight persons that were spared.
 Like the exodus liberation, it was a symbol of God’s final salvation from all sin and death.
 Peter uses the term ‘antitype’ to describe the relation of the new to the old.
 (3:21; NIV’s verb symbolizes translates the Greek noun antitypos).
 This use of ‘type’ and ‘antitype’ is itself figurative, drawn from the striking of coins or the impression of seals.
 ‘Type’ describes either a matrix from which an impression is made or an image created.
 In the letter to the Hebrews, the typology is vertical.
 That is, the heavenly realities are called the ‘type’ and the earthly symbolizes the ‘antitype’.
 The tabernacle in the wilderness was therefore the antitype of the heavenly sanctuary.
 In Paul’s letters and here in 1 Peter, the typology is horizontal in history: the Old Testament is the type, and therefore Christ’s fulfillment is the antitype.”1

 The Passover lamb anticipated the Lamb of God.
 The Passover lamb was slain so that God would pass over the people of a house marked with blood and not visit them with a judgment of death.
 This week we remember the death of the Lord Jesus for His people and celebrate His Resurrection.
-God does not visit us with the judgment of death we deserve for our sins because Jesus Christ, our Passover Lamb, was slain for us.
+God passes over those who believe in His Son and does not visit us with the judgment we deserve for our sins because Jesus Christ, our Passover Lamb, was slain for us.